How the Redskins are setting up Josh Norman to make big plays

 “This coverage scheme will give Josh a lot more opportunity to ... have a greater influence on where a quarterback goes with the football and what goes through his mind with the ball in his hands.
 He’ll have more vision on the rest of the 21 people on the field.
 He’s able to play with some freedom to gamble or to recognize concepts and attack where he sees fit.”

-Norman works on his coverage skills after every practice, sometimes for more than a half hour.
+Norman works on his coverage skills after every practice, sometimes for more than a half-hour.
 And he knows it’ll take more game speed to fully get his timing down with where he needs to drop, or where he must look and for how long.

 “There are certain things I’m skeptical about,” Norman said.
 “Sometimes I’m hesitant because I’m thinking, maybe I shouldn’t be playing so much off.
 Maybe cut my distance down a little bit.
 Am I too deep?
 Or am I just enough to where I can affect the play.
 If you’re too deep, you can’t affect anything.”